Topological skyrmion phases of matter: Nature of the phase transitions

-For this type of topological phase transition, the mirror skyrmion number is destabilized by other changes in the case highlighted by the black arrow in Fig.~\ref{fig1} (c): the integrand of the mirror skyrmion number $\Omega_{\bk}$ during this phase transition changes at two points in the Brillouin zone related by symmetry, highlighted by white arrows in Fig.~\ref{fig4} (a) and (b) for two values of the applied Zeeman field $\mu_B H_z$ between which the change is very noticeable.
-The normalized spin texture in the vicinity of this point in the Brillouin zone is shown for the parameter set corresponding to Fig.~\ref{fig4} (a), revealing singularities in the derivative of the normalized ground state spin expectation value develop during the phase transition that destabilize the mirror skyrmion number and permit a discrete change in its value.
-This singularity in the derivative of the normalized ground state spin expectation value corresponds to the unnormalized ground state spin expectation value smoothly going to zero in magnitude at this point in the Brillouin zone (and at the other point in the Brillouin zone related by symmetry) due to spin not being conserved in this system as spin-orbit coupling is non-negligible.
+The two kinds of topological phase transitions are also distinct from one another.
+In the first kind, type I, the skyrmion number changes with the closing of the superconducting gap, such as along the boundary partially highlighted by the black and white dashed line in Fig.~\ref{fig1} (a), because the ground state spin expectation value computed at the $\bk$-point(s) corresponding to gap-closing(s) is zero and therefore not normalizable, destabilizing the skyrmion number and allowing it to change from one integer value to another.
+In the second kind, type II, shown in Fig.~\ref{fig3} (a), neither the direct gaps between occupied bands nor the superconducting gap close, as shown in Fig.~\ref{fig3} (b).
+We note here that the fluctuations in the skyrmion number around the point of the phase transition are due to slow convergence of the skyrmion number noticeable near the phase transition where $\bk$-mesh resolution must be much higher in small regions of the Brillouin zone to better converge to the integer values further away from the phase transition.
+This slow convergence is also responsible for slight deviation from integer skyrmion number away from the phase transition, which is reduced by increasing $\bk$-mesh resolution.
+As noted in follow-up work~\cite{liu2020}, much faster convergence for lower-resolution $\bk$-mesh is possible with alternative methods introduced there.
+The topological nature of this phase transition is clear when Fig.~\ref{fig4} is examined in combination with Fig.~\ref{fig3}.
+As shown in Fig.~\ref{fig4}, the integrand of the mirror skyrmion number, $\Omega_{\bk}$, during this phase transition changes at two points in the Brillouin zone related by symmetry, highlighted by white arrows in Fig.~\ref{fig4} (a) and (b) for two values of the applied Zeeman field $\mu_B H_z$ between which the change is very noticeable.
+At the topological phase transition, a red region highlighted by each white arrow forms a neck that is severed into two parts separated from one another by a small, dark blue region.
+The normalized spin texture in the Brillouin zone near the topological phase transition is shown for the parameter set corresponding to Fig.~\ref{fig4} (a), revealing singularities in the derivative of the normalized ground state spin expectation value develop during the phase transition that destabilize the mirror skyrmion number and permit a discrete change in its value.
+This singularity in the derivative of the normalized ground state spin expectation value at the topological phase transition corresponds to the unnormalized ground state spin expectation value smoothly going to zero in magnitude at this point in the Brillouin zone (and at the other point in the Brillouin zone related by symmetry) due to spin not being conserved in this system as atomic spin-orbit coupling is non-negligible and there is an additional orbital degree of freedom.
+Such a process occurs without the breaking of protecting symmetries and may occur without closing of an energy gap due to non-negligible atomic spin-orbit coupling when there is an orbital degree of freedom such that total angular momentum can be exchanged between the spin and orbital sectors.